jsmrtn/craftagram/README.md

 Instagram may challenge you with a login screen, so handle that, then click 'Authorize'.
 You will be redirected back to Craft with the Long Access Token field populated.

-> :warning: Check your logged in to the correct account before you try to authenticate (or don't be logged in at all).
+> :warning: Check you're logged in to the correct account before you try to authenticate (or don't be logged in at all).
 If you're logged in with a different user in the current browser session, you're going to have issues.

 ### Keeping your token active